 Our customers have no obligation to renew their subscriptions for our platform after the expiration of their subscription periods.
 In the normal course of business, some customers have elected not to renew their subscriptions with us.
 Our customers may seek to renew their subscriptions for fewer features, at renegotiated rates, or for shorter contract lengths, all of which could reduce the amount of the subscription.
 Our renewal rates may decline or fluctuate as a result of a number of factors, including limited customer resources, changes in our pricing and subscription models, customer satisfaction with our platform, the acquisition of our customers by other companies and deteriorating general economic conditions.
-As a result of the COVID-19 pandemic certain customers reduced their subscriptions, elected not to renew their subscriptions, reduced length of contracts, requested extended billing and payment terms or sought more favorable rates.
-We saw certain of these trends continue resulting in a continued decline in our trailing twelve month dollar-based net retention rate as of three months ended April 30, 2021.
+As a result of the COVID-19 pandemic certain customers reduced their subscriptions, elected not to renew their subscriptions, reduced length of contracts, requested extended billing and payment terms or sought more favorable rates, and certain of these trends contributed to a continued general decline in our trailing twelve month dollar-based net retention rate through the first half of fiscal year 2022.
 If our customers do not renew their subscriptions for our platform or decrease the amounts they spend with us, our revenue will decline and our business will suffer.
 If our renewal rates fall significantly below the expectations of the public market, equity research analysts or investors, the price of our common stock could also be harmed.